 - 1980’s: Big hair, colourful accessories, geometric shapes

-To remain true to one style, don’t mix eras – retro 50’s hair won’t look right with a long 70’s hippy dress.
+Don’t mix vintage eras.
+Retro 50’s hair won’t look right with a long 70’s hippy dress.
 You can make small allowances, combining periods close in time and style.
-For example, a Victorian corset dress would work with ornate Edwardian antique earrings.
+For example, a Victorian corset dress would work with Edwardian antique earrings.

-Lace gives an instant antique feel to almost any dress shape.
-You can also use it in your headpiece or to decorate your bouquet.
+- Lace gives an instant antique feel to almost any dress shape, headpiece or bouquet decoration.

-Pearls are the ultimate vintage accessory.
-Whether sewn on to your dress or headpiece, or worn around your neck or on your ears, their soft shimmer suits all antique styles.
+- Pearls are the ultimate vintage accessory, whether sewn on to your dress or worn as jewellery.

 If you love shopping, you’ll have a ball searching for antique accessories.
 Vintage clothing shops, antique markets, Etsy and Ebay are great places to look.
-Or you may already own a dear old jewellery piece inherited from your grandmother.
+Or you may already own a dear old jewellery piece or vintage purse inherited from your grandmother.

-What many brides find though, is that the idea of vintage is not always the same as the reality.
-A genuine antique item may not look as good on as it did on the shelf or on a hanger.
-It can also be hard to find genuine vintage items that aren’t damaged or yellowed.
+Sometimes the idea of vintage is not the same as the reality.
+A genuine antique item may not look as good as you imagined.
+Or it can be hard to find genuine vintage items that aren’t damaged or yellowed.

-If that’s your experience, the best bet is to buy items that are “vintage inspired”.
-There are plenty of bridal retailers, shoe makers and jewellers who offer specific contemporary looks adapted to suit any vintage style.
+If that’s your experience, go for items that are “vintage inspired”.
+There are plenty of bridal retailers and fashion stores that offer contemporary items designed in vintage styles.

 For an opulent 19th century look go for eye-catching accessories: an extravagant diamond necklace or a cathedral veil.
 But be careful not to add too many big items all at once.
 Especially if your dress already has lots of ruffles or sparkle.
 Otherwise it may all look “too much”.